yanone/kashida/README.md

 # Kashida

-Insert kashidas correctly into Arabic text: Only once per word, and following the rules as layed out in the [Kashida Secret](https://www.khtt.net/en/page/1821/the-big-kashida-secret)
+Insert kashidas correctly into Arabic text via a nifty Python package:
+Only once per word, and following the rules as layed out in the [Kashida Secret](https://www.khtt.net/en/page/1821/the-big-kashida-secret)

 # Installation